hackerb9/ugrep/README.md

 annotations are what is interesting about the file (the aliases and cross references) and there appears to be no other official source of that data.

+## Bugs, Misfeatures, and Workarounds

+* Xterm (as of version 327) seems to be able to only show one font at a time, which means a single font must have all the glyphs you want shown!
+Technically, you can have a second font for "wide" CJK, but that's still not enough.
+The author (hackerb9) currently prefers using the Neep font like so in `~/.Xresources`:

+      !
+Neep looks nice, has good unicode coverage.
+Requires xfonts-jmk. xterm*vt100.font        :       *neep-medium-r-normal--20*10646*
+      !
+Neep lacks Asian characters
+      xterm*vt100.wideFont    :       *fixed-medium-r-normal-ja-18*10646*

+  Neep has two major downsides.
+1. It is a bitmap font with only one size well implemented, so you can't zoom in or out.
+2. It is limited to 65536 characters, which means it cannot show characters outside of Unicode's Basic Multilingual Plane, such as new emojis.
+Neep can be installed on Debian GNU/Linux systems with `apt install xfonts-jmk`.

+* Gnome-terminal uses `font-config`, so it has very nice Unicode support and can easily zoom in with Ctrl-+⃣ and Ctrl--⃣.
+  Unfortunately, it has a bug where combining characters are combined with the following character instead of the previous.
+Note that Xterm and mlterm handles this correctly.

+* Mlterm appears to have the same single font limitation as Xterm.
+  Also, it right aligns text that has even a single character in a right-to-left alphabet, such as Arabic, so the output from ugrep will look a little funny.